-You might think that Itasca State Park would be full of tourists all year round, but actually, it’s one of those places that people tend to visit when they’re looking for some peace and quiet.
-That’s because there isn’t much going on here except nature—there aren’t any big attractions like roller coasters or theme parks or other things that attract lots of crowds.
+You might think that Itasca State Park would be full of tourists all year round, but people tend to visit it when looking for peace.
+That’s because there isn’t much going on here except nature—there aren’t any big attractions like roller coasters, theme parks, or other things that attract crowds.

 Related Minnesota Guides